Bioplastic

 Remember that there are three issues that worry people about plastic: waste, the consumption of non-renewable energy sources, and the carbon footprint of production.
 Let’s consider briefly the possible impact of bioplastics in each area.

 Waste: You might assume that bioplastics are automatically biodegradable, which would obviously help with the waste problem.
 Why?
-If plastics deposited into landfills or compost piles (or discarded in nature) could naturally break down quickly, the way something like paper does, then the plastic waste wouldn’t accumulate the way it presently does.
+If plastics deposited in landfills or compost piles (or discarded in nature) could naturally break down quickly, the way paper does, then plastic waste wouldn’t accumulate the way it does now.

 There are certainly some bioplastics that are biodegradable.
 This isn’t a necessary feature of them, however.
 Some bioplastics do not degrade, and some fossil-fuel-based plastics do.
 So bioplastics may help here, but the waste will remain a challenge for both types of plastic for the time being.

 Non-Renewable Resources: This is probably the strongest point in favor of bioplastics.
-They are sourced from things like starch and cellulose that are abundantly produced by plants.
+They are sourced from materials like starch and cellulose, which are abundantly produced by plants.

-Carbon Footprint: It is difficult to give a general answer here since there are a variety of different ways bioplastics are presently made.
+Carbon Footprint: It is difficult to give a general answer here, since bioplastics are made in a variety of ways.
 However, since they utilize biomass that draws carbon from the atmosphere as it grows, they probably offer carbon savings over their petrochemical cousins.

-So bioplastics do have the potential to reduce the environmental impacts of traditional plastics to a certain extent.
+So, bioplastics can reduce the environmental impacts of traditional plastics to some extent.

 The Challenges of Bioplastic